 - JSONPath: for defining specifications of relationship checks between attributes that cannot be specified in JSON Schema.
 The use of JSONPath definitions promotes the creation of unambiguous specifications.

-The combination of the above two elements provides a precise AFD-definition that can be supported by various (often freely available) software libraries.
+The combination of the two elements above provides a precise AFD-definition that can be supported by various (often freely available) software libraries.
 Their use by developers is simple and results can be achieved quickly.
 The introduction of the AFD-definition Standard is an important step forward for the insurance industry when it comes to handling services and recording data.
 The improved standard promotes data quality and efficiency of distribution chain processes.

-The use of both JSON Schema and JSONPath ensures that an AFD message can be fully checked in JSON.
+The use of both JSON Schema and JSONPath ensures that an AFD message can be checked completely in JSON.
 The set of rules concerning the structure, content and relationship checks improves the data quality of the message.
 The lower failure rate of these messages due to less incorrect or incomplete data will lead to more efficient processes in the distribution chain.

 Effects of implementation of the AFD-definition Standard: